Sergio Osmena Bridge connecting Mactan Island and the City of Cebu.

 - Major ports have spacious passenger terminal building, with modern facilities to handle and accommodate large numbers of passengers on a given time.

 - Arrived three hours ahead of scheduled departure.
 When I was island hopping in Palawan a month ago, I was actually at the terminal six hours ahead of the scheduled departure.
 Later on after spending five hours in the terminal waiting for a boat, a ferry company representative went to announced that the boat’s arrival would be delayed for another more hours (what a poor Press Released).
-It turned out that the announced “more hours” of delay means it would reach to agonizing 12 hours of waiting until the boat departed from the port in Palawan.
+It turned out that the announced “more hours” of delay means it would reach to agonizing 12 hours of waiting until the boat departed from the port.

 - Most of the ports implements port security; expect your bags, luggage and other things you brought in with you are gonna be checked and subjected to thermal scanners.
-Passengers will be required to undergo metal detector checked and body frisking as well.
+Passengers will be required to undergo metal detector and body frisking as well.

-Boarding a ferry boat
+Boarding a Ferry Boat

 - During boarding calls almost all Pinoy travelers would want to board a ship as quickest as possible… too eager as I noticed.
 Some would resort to pushing and hustling with one another, others will create their own lines instead of following what was the normal queuing lines… while foreigners calls it “Chaotic”, I call it culture.
 You have to understand that these Filipino travelers do not have the luxury to travel more often, so they have this tendency to get too excited on a feeling of what was like traveling on a ship.
 Why join the euphoria? relax and wait till the situation calms down.